jqpe/fullstackopen/readme.md

 ---

-- to start the server in watch mode: `pnpm dev:server`
+- to start the server in watch mode: `pnpm dev`
-- to start the client in watch mode: `pnpm dev`
+- to start the client in watch mode: `pnpm dev:client`
 - to start the server: `pnpm start`